Site-Specific Safety Plans and Relevant Program Selection

 Purpose of a Site-Specific Plan

-A site-specific safety plan is the working map for how safety will be managed on a particular construction project.
-It should not be a generic corporate manual copied into a binder.
-It should identify the project scope, location, owner requirements, applicable standards, contractor roles, known hazards, emergency contacts, medical access, inspection routines, documentation expectations, and procedures for changing conditions.
-For the CHST exam, the central question is whether the plan controls real work.
-If a plan does not match the actual worksite, it is weak evidence of program implementation.
+A site-specific safety plan (SSSP) is the working map for how safety will be managed on one particular construction project.
+It is not a corporate manual copied into a binder.
+29 CFR 1926.20(b)(1) requires employers to initiate and maintain programs providing for frequent and regular inspections of the job sites, materials, and equipment by competent persons.
+The SSSP should identify project scope, location, owner requirements, applicable standards, contractor roles, recognized hazards, emergency contacts, medical access, inspection routines, documentation duties, and procedures for changing conditions.
+On the CHST (Construction Health and Safety Technician) exam, the recurring question is whether the plan actually controls real work.
+A plan that does not match the worksite is weak evidence of implementation.

-A good plan starts with the work breakdown.
-Demolition, excavation, steel erection, roofing, electrical installation, concrete placement, tunneling, mechanical work, and highway work create different exposures.
-The plan should also reflect phases.
-A site may begin with clearing and earthwork, move to crane operations and elevated work, then shift toward interior finish, testing, and commissioning.
+A strong plan starts from a work breakdown structure.
+Demolition, excavation, steel erection, roofing, electrical installation, concrete placement, tunneling, and highway work create different exposures.
+The plan must also follow project phases: a site may begin with clearing and earthwork, move to crane operations and elevated work, then shift to interior finish, testing, and commissioning.
 Hazards change as structure, access, utilities, and contractor density change.

 Selecting Relevant Programs